quozd/awesome-dotnet/README.md

 * [Empty Keys UI](http://emptykeys.com/ui_library) - Multi-platform and multi-engine XAML based user interface library **[Free][Proprietary]**
 * [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) - The UWP Community Toolkit is a collection of helper functions, custom controls, and app services.
 It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.
 * [ScintillaNET](https://github.com/jacobslusser/ScintillaNET) - Windows Forms control for the Scintilla text editor component (Scintilla is used by Notepad++)
+* [FastColoredTextBox](https://github.com/PavelTorgashov/FastColoredTextBox) - Fast Colored TextBox is text editor component for .NET.
+Allows you to create custom text editor with syntax highlighting.
+It works well with small, medium, large and very-very large files.

 ## HTML and CSS